Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   H-Rank stats (STR 142 H, etc.).
 Isaiah asked what *she* wanted to do.
 Was touched, initiated tentative touch/closeness, suggested "just stay here."
 Got overwhelmed, retreated into excuses.
 Isaiah offered lap pillow; she was flustered but eventually accepted ("ergonomic research").
 Endured his gentle hair stroking and bold touch on her earlobe (shocked, shivered).
-Isaiah confessed **"I like being with you, Hestia"** (no title); reacted with profound shock, tears, clinging.
-Isaiah confessed **"I love you, Hestia."** Reacted with disbelief/shock.
-Eventually, after reassurance, confessed **"I...
-I love you too,"** initiated passionate kiss.
-This culminated in them settling into intimate cuddling on the sofa/bed, but **without consummation occurring yet** on Day 7.
+Isaiah confessed "I like being with you, Hestia" (no title); reacted with profound shock, tears, clinging.
+Isaiah confessed "I love you, Hestia."
+Reacted with disbelief/shock.
+Eventually, after reassurance, confessed "I...
+I love you too," initiated passionate kiss.
+This culminated in them settling into intimate cuddling on the sofa/bed, but without consummation occurring yet on Day 7.
 They went to bed side-by-side, intimate but not having had sex.
 * **Peaceful Morning (Day 8):** Woke up peacefully together in bed, the culmination of intimacy building.
-Started getting ready. **Intimate changing scene occurred** where she changed openly in front of him, leading to physical touch escalation.
-This led to **Confessions "I love you" -> Kiss -> Sex/Consummation**.
+Started getting ready.
+Intimate changing scene occurred where she changed openly in front of him, leading to physical touch escalation.
+This led to Confessions "I love you" -> Kiss -> Sex/Consummation.
 * **Aftermath & Resolution (Day 8 Afternoon):** After sex, they lay tangled together, exhausted but deeply content.
   Isaiah cleaned her up (tender act).
 They cuddled, reaffirming love.
 Isaiah confessed past loneliness; Hestia responded with fierce empathy and a heartfelt promise ("You're not alone anymore...
 You have 'us'.
 Always.").
-They drifted off into **peaceful sleep/rest for the remainder of Day 8 evening/night**.
+They drifted off into peaceful sleep/rest for the remainder of Day 8 evening/night.
-* **Panic Attack & Resolution (Night Day 8 / Early Day 9):** **Woke up abruptly in the middle of the night** gripped by ice-cold panic.
-Realized they had **unprotected sex**, fearing the "no children/Arcanum use = expulsion" divine rule and being sent back to Tenkai.
+* **Panic Attack & Resolution (Night Day 8 / Early Day 9):** Woke up abruptly in the middle of the night gripped by ice-cold panic.
+Realized they had unprotected sex, fearing the "no children/Arcanum use = expulsion" divine rule and being sent back to Tenkai.
 Woke Isaiah desperately, articulating her fear – that the risk wasn't just instantaneous, but tied to potential conception, a terrifying, delayed possibility.
 Isaiah reassured her, using logic (time elapsed, expulsion is instant) and firmly grounding her in the present ('Us', face it together),